Learning the Value of Value Learning: Value Refinement for One Agent

-Before the formal result, consider why refinement generates expected value.
-When an agent chooses a coarse-grained act $A$, they commit to whatever mixture of outcomes that act represents---like buying a bundle without knowing exactly what's inside.
-Refinement unbundles the act, allowing them to see the finer components and choose among them.
-Since they can select the best component rather than accepting the average, their expected utility improves.\footnote{This parallels option value: refinement transforms a commitment to an average into a choice among components.} (See figure \ref{fig:unbundling}.)
+Before the formal result, consider why value refinement generates expected value.
+When an agent chooses a coarse-grained act $A$, they commit to whatever mixture of outcomes that act represents---equivalent to committing to a bundle without distinguishing its components.
+Value refinement unbundles the act, allowing the agent to see the finer components and choose among them.
+Since the agent can select the best component rather than accepting the average, expected utility improves.\footnote{This parallels option value: value refinement transforms a commitment to an average into a choice among components.} (See Figure \ref{fig:unbundling}.)

 Consider an agent with act partition $\mathbb{A}_0 = \{A_1, \ldots, A_n\}$ who refines a rationalizable act $A^* \in \arg\max_{A \in \mathbb{A}_0} U_0(A)$ with respect to previously unconsidered propositions $B_1, B_2 \in \mathcal{A} \setminus \mathcal{A}_0$.
 Their uncertainty about refinement outcomes is captured by $\mu_{A^*}$ over $(u_1, u_2, q) \in \mathbb{R}^2 \times [0,1]$.
 By the RRP: